 Nika Island Resort & Spa, Maldives

-Best Experience: Couples, Diving, House Reef Snorkeling, Value
+Best Experience for: Couples, Diving, House Reef Snorkeling, solo, Value

 Nika Island Resort & Spa is still Nika: unique, beautiful, stylish and private.
 People fall in love with Nika.
 They cannot forbid themselves to return here year after year, attracted by the irresistible beauty and individuality of the place.
 Nevertheless, despite all the charms, the resort will not necessarily attract all those who open the island.

 Nika Island Resort & Spa is an Italians-run resort in North Ari Atoll with 43 huge garden villas, most of which have private beaches.
 The island’s two-hour time difference with the rest of the Maldives gives guests more time in the sun to take unforgettable selfies of the amazing house reef, enjoy a cocktail at one of the two beach bars or relax on the sun loungers overlooking the sea.
 The playground and family villas with two bedrooms make it ideal for those with children, and private beach villas with a jacuzzi, hammocks and a private stretch of soft sand make it a romantic choice.
 Meal options are flexible, and restaurant maintenance time is not.
 The resort has a spa, a PADI diving center, free Wi-Fi and many beautiful, wild greenery.

 Designed by an Italian and owned by an Italian, during the first 20 years of the resort’s life, most of the guests were Italians.
 In recent years, Nika Island Resort was discovered by other nations who fell in love with it, but did not make it their own.
 The atmosphere is still Italian; Appearance - loose white and cotton fabrics with open necks showing a rich tan.
 One can even say with confidence that today Nika is cosmopolitan, but with Italian features.

 - Crown & Champa Resorts: Up to 50% OFF for stays from now into 2024